mudrii/DevOps_test/README.md

 ## Objective

-- migrate application to any of the selected cloud providers AWS/GCP/Azure from OnPrem Data Centre
+- Migrate application to any of the selected cloud providers AWS/GCP/Azure from OnPrem Data Centre
 - Application on the selected cloud provider should be Highly Available
 - Application on the selected cloud provider should be Scalable
 - Application on the selected cloud provider should be Highly Fault Tolerant